martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Wildcard Certificates {#security-wildcards}

-This document states that the wildcard character `*` SHOULD NOT be included in presented identifiers but MAY be checked by application clients (mainly for the sake of backward compatibility with deployed infrastructure).
+This document states that the wildcard character `*` SHOULD NOT be included in presented identifiers but SHOULD be checked by application clients if the requirements specified in {{verify-domain-wildcards}} are met.
-As a result, the rules provided in this document are more restrictive than the rules for many existing application technologies.
-Several security considerations justify tightening the rules:

-* Wildcard certificates automatically vouch for any and all host names within their domain.
+Wildcard certificates automatically vouch for any and all host names within their domain.
 This can be convenient for administrators but also poses the risk of vouching for rogue or buggy hosts.
 See for example {{Defeating-SSL}} (beginning at slide 91) and {{HTTPSbytes}}
 (slides 38-40).

-* Specifications for existing application technologies are not clear or consistent about the allowable location of the wildcard character, such as whether it can be:

-  * only the complete left-most label (e.g., `*.example.com`)

-  * some fragment of the left-most label (e.g., `fo*.example.com`, `f*o.example.com`, or `*oo.example.com`)

-  * all or part of a label other than the left-most label (e.g., `www.*.example.com` or `www.foo*.example.com`)

-  * all or part of a label that identifies a so-called "public suffix" (e.g., `*.co.uk` or `*.com`)
+Protection against a wildcard that identifies a so-called "public suffix" (e.g., `*.co.uk` or `*.com`) is beyond the scope of this document.

-  * included more than once in a given label (e.g., `f*b*r.example.com`

-  * included as all or part of more than one label (e.g., `*.*.example.com`)

-  These ambiguities might introduce exploitable differences in identity checking behavior among client implementations and necessitate overly complex and inefficient identity checking algorithms.

-* There is no specification that defines how the wildcard character may be embedded within the A-labels or U-labels {{IDNA-DEFS}} of an internationalized domain name [IDNA-PROTO]; as a result, implementations are strongly discouraged from including or attempting to check for the wildcard character embedded within the A-labels or U-labels of an internationalized domain name (e.g., `xn--kcry6tjko*.example.org`).
-  Note, however, that a presented domain name identifier MAY contain the wildcard character as long as that character occupies the entire left-most label position, where all of the remaining labels are valid NR-LDH labels, A-labels, or U-labels (e.g., `*.xn--kcry6tjko.example.org`).

-Notwithstanding the foregoing security considerations, specifications that reuse this one can legitimately encourage continued support for the wildcard character if they have good reasons to do so, such as backward compatibility with deployed infrastructure (see, for example, {{EV-CERTS}}).

 ## Internationalized Domain Names {#security-idn}